raviksharma/blurfaces/README.md

 - tool is not perfect; should be used with other manual editing before final publish
 - next steps
    - add a web user interface
-   - test more video codecs and containers
+   - write video using ffmpeg #https://kkroening.github.io/ffmpeg-python/#ffmpeg.run_async
    - smooth face_locations (fixes failure in detecting in odd frames)
    - detect scene change and use it to reset face_locations[]